7:30 a.m.- 4:00 p.m.

 The Haydens moved to Las Vegas in 1955 when Dr. Hayden accepted the Principalship at John C. Fremont, which was an elementary school at that time.
 After three years at Fremont Elementary, Dr. Hayden was assigned to Hyde Park Junior High School as an Assistant Principal.
 He served one year at Hyde Park Junior High School before being appointed as the Principal of Roy Martin Junior High School, a post he held for three years.
 During his professional career with the Clark County School District, Dr. Hayden opened four new middle schools.
 Following a leave of absence to earn his Doctorate Degree, he was appointed principal of J. D. Smith Junior High School.
 Dr. Hayden retired from the Clark County School District in 1992 after 37 years of service.

 Dr. Hayden’s philosophy as an educator revolved around his belief that a school’s basic responsibility is to give every boy and girl the fundamental skills they will need to become an active, economically independent member of our democratic society.
 He believed that schools must provide the opportunity for each student to pursue a course of study that would go beyond the basic skills into the many professions and vocations available today and in the future.
-Furthermore, he felt that education must be a shared responsibility between educators, parents, citizens of the community, and governmental agencies.
+Furthermore, he felt that education must be a shared responsibility among educators, parents, citizens of the community, and governmental agencies.

 Dr. Hayden held positions in many professional organizations.
 He served as a member of the Parent-Teacher Association, a member of the Board of Managers for the Nevada Congress of PTA, and also served as treasurer of the Las Vegas Council.
 He was a board member of the Nevada State Education Agency, Treasurer of the Secondary Principals’ Association, and President of the Las Vegas Masters Club.
 Dr. Hayden was also a member of the honorary education fraternity Phi Delta Kappa for many years.